Working on tracks!

-The tapes that I have in my possession have been digitised.
+The tapes that I have in my possession have now been digitised.
 There has been some tape degradation; but I believe that this can be worked around.
-I now have 9 of the 11 conventions in-hand.
+The final count- I now have 9 of the 11 conventions that participated in the WorlDream.

 Unfortunately, two conventions were never turned in; and to date the search to find them has not been successful.
 If the recordings for Conthirteena and Conterpoint turn up later; they will be happily added back into the project.